VITEX AGNUS-CASTUS Overview Information

 VITEX AGNUS-CASTUS Side Effects & Safety

-Vitex agnus-castus fruit is LIKELY SAFE for most people when taken by mouth appropriately.
+Vitex agnus-castus fruit extract is LIKELY SAFE for most people when taken by mouth appropriately.
 Uncommon side effects include upset stomach, nausea, itching, rash, headaches, acne, trouble sleeping, and weight gain.
 Some women notice a change in menstrual flow when they start taking vitex agnus-castus.

 Vitex-agnus-castus seed extract is POSSIBLY SAFE when applied to the skin appropriately.